-Water temperature trend lines for both stations show diurnal pattern, related to air temperatures during this deployment period.
-All stations show values plateauing near end of the deployment as water continues to warm into summer.
+Water temperature trend lines for all stations show diurnal patterns related to ambient air temperature during this deployment period.

 ^{}All hydrometric data is provisional and is subject to correction.
 Please consult Water survey of Canada for finalized data and interpretation.